DIY Rainwater Harvesting – Yes or No?

 Today’s technology allows for purification so that 100% safe water is easily accessible.
 Pumps and other controls provide high-pressure and knowledge about your water system.

-Rainwater harvesting today is an intelligent and viable option for whole-house water supply.
+Rainwater harvesting today is an intelligent and viable option for the whole-house water supply.

 The Appeal of DIY Rainwater Harvesting